jomjol/AI-on-the-edge-device-docs/docs/Installation.md

     Enter your SSID and password.

+    !!!
+Note
-    **Note:** Only basic settings are supported.
+        Only basic settings are supported.
 If you need advanced configuration (fixed ip, ...), you need to use the manual setup as documented above.

-    **:bangbang: Attention:**
+    !!!
+Warning
         - Carefully check your wifi settings.
 To change them later on, you need to take out the SD card and edit the `wlan.ini` manually (or delete it and start again).
         - The information is transferred without encryption!

     Finish the step by pushing `Write wlan.ini`